TaylorOD/reachOutt/README.md

 ### TODO

 Small:
-- Hide Login and Signup page when logged in
-- Hide Logout page when not logged in

 Medium:
 - Only show CurrentUser's (currently logged in User) Contacts and Reachouts
-- Take screen shots of live app for Github

 Big:
 - Vue Native App